 We will resume receiving boxes in September.
 To connect with the Welcome Box team or to help donate any of the above items, click “Contact”.
-To learn more and find out how you can get involved or find out where welcome box drop off locations are, click “Learn More”.
+To learn more about how you can get involved or find out where welcome box drop off locations are, click “Learn More”.

 Foster parents’ night out

 Foster Parents' Night Out is a non-profit organization started in 2006 in Salem, Oregon.
 It is an initiative of Every Child Oregon that provides monthly respite care to DHS foster families.
 Local sites host FPNO so that foster parents can have a night off, while trained volunteers care for their foster, adopted, and biological children.
 Westside’s FPNO takes place September-June.

 Volunteers willing to help out with the 2019-2020 FPNO events at Westside.
 In order to volunteer with the kids you will have to attend a training that is held monthly at different locations.
 For more info and to register for the upcoming trainings, click “Training”.